The effects of education policy on families was brought home to me once during a Lyft ride.

 But instead of valuing the safety of the astronauts the management system ended up “normalizing” the risks, rather than mitigating against them.

-They saved on the cost of redesigning that component which would entail massive redesign of the whole rocket and the risk of a catastrophic failure was minimized to the point that the “partial failures” were accepted as normal.
+They saved on the cost of redesigning that component which would entail a massive redesign of the whole rocket; the risk of a catastrophic failure was minimized to the point that the “partial failures” were accepted as normal.

-Instead of denying to take those risks, which would require the courage to demand expensive changes, they accepted the risk as a normal feature of the system, which effectively doomed seven future astronauts.
+Instead of refusing to take those risks, which would require the courage to demand expensive changes, they accepted the risk as a normal feature of the system, which effectively doomed seven future astronauts.

 That normalization made it possible for a whole series of decisions to be made causing the Challenger astronauts to die.